Is your sweet tooth on the hunt for keto desserts?

 The almond flour in the nut butter cake comes with all the health benefits of raw almonds.
 Research shows that almonds can enhance your heart health by decreasing LDL (bad) cholesterol and increasing HDL, or good cholesterol.

 The eggs found in this recipe are packed with choline, a nutrient that has been linked with boosting your brain health including enhancing memory and mental functioning.

 Eggs also contribute to skin health because they contain lutein and zeaxanthin.
 Lutein and zeaxanthin are powerful antioxidants that can protect your skin from the sun’s damaging ultraviolet (UV) rays.

 The next single-serve cake recipe also packs a health boost.

 #2: Keto Collagen Mug Cake

 This keto collagen mug cake has everything you’d want in a cake and then some.

 It’s a mix of rich, dark chocolate cake flavor with a hint of nut butter.

-Check out the ingredients and you’ll see it’s also bursting with collagen protein, which can help:
+Check out the ingredients and you’ll see it’s also chock full of collagen protein, which can help: